Login

 In UFO literature the issue is compounded by stories about a mystery satellite found in polar orbit in 1961 and supposedly designated 'Black Knight', though I never heard the name at the time.
 A second satellite was discovered in a similar orbit, but both were soon identified.

 The Discoverer satellites, later renamed ‘Corona’, were spy satellites orbited by the USA between 1959 and 1972, returning their film to Earth by parachute.
-The search for one such payload is the ‘MacGuffin’ behind Alistair MacLean’s Ice Station Zebra, which was inspired by an actual search for one which came down off Spitsbergen In December 2012, a release of previously classified documents revealed that another was lost in the Pacific near Hawaii in 1971, and recovered in 1972 using the submersible Trieste 2.
+The search for one such payload is the ‘McGuffin’ behind Alistair MacLean’s Ice Station Zebra, which was inspired by an actual search for one which came down off Spitsbergen.
+In December 2012, a release of previously classified documents revealed that another was lost in the Pacific near Hawaii in 1971, and recovered in 1972 using the submersible Trieste 2.
 The capsule had separated from the parachute during descent and broken up, so the recovered film was unusable.
 (The Times, ‘How US Searched for Film that Fell to Earth’, reprinted The Australian, 27 December 2012.)
-In 1959 and 1961, the Discoverer 5 and Discoverer 23 capsules ended up in near-polar orbit between 600 and 1000 miles up higher orbit, instead of returning to Earth, because the retrorockets fired in the wrong position.
+I believed that this was another ‘Corona’ case, but it turns out to have been ten years later, and to involve the return capsule from the first of the KH-9 ‘Big Bird’ spy satellites which followed the Corona programme.
+But in 1959 and 1961, the Discoverer 5 and Discoverer 23 capsules ended up in near-polar orbit between 600 and 1000 miles up, instead of returning to Earth, because the retrorockets fired in the wrong position.
 (J.W.R.
-Taylor & Maurice Allward, “Satellites and Space Travel”, Ian Allan ABC, 1960; Kenneth Gatland, “Spacecraft and Boosters”, Iliffe, 1964).
-It took time to find them but there was no doubt about what they were.
+Taylor & Maurice Allward, Satellites and Space Travel, Ian Allan ABC, 1960; Kenneth Gatland, Spacecraft and Boosters, Iliffe, 1964).
+It took time to find them but there was no doubt about what they were; their orbital inclinations and perigee heights precisely matched those of the missing Discoverer payloads.

 Nevertheless it’s now claimed on numerous websites, without asking me, that I translated signals from ‘Black Knight’ and that it was the Bracewell probe, although the decade is wrong, if Bracewell’s probe existed that was 240,000 miles away in the orbit of the Moon, and the ‘lost’ Discoverer capsules and ‘Black Knight’ were at 1000 miles up or less.
 None of it has anything to do with Clyde Tombaugh, or with me.

 I’m often asked if I intend to write a sequel to “Man and the Stars”, and a book entitled “Search Among the Stars” is in the planning stage, with published articles in Analog, Speculations in Science & Technology, RILKO Journal and others which would serve as chapter first drafts.
-A synopsis is available and s it says on the home page, enquiries from interested publishers will be answered promptly and enthusiastically.
+A synopsis is available and as it says on the home page, enquiries from interested publishers will be answered promptly and enthusiastically.

 sitemap | cookie policy | privacy policy | accessibility statement